apostrophecms/docs/docs/guide/global.md

-# The global doc
+# Global settings

-Editable settings used across the Apostrophe app can be managed through the **global doc**.
-The global doc is a special piece: it is created automatically and is the only doc of its type allowed.
-It is configured through the `@apostrophecms/global` piece type module.
+Editable content or settings used across your app can be managed through the **global doc**.
+You can use this for many things, including configuring:

-There are many good uses for the global doc, including configuring:

 - company information or navigation in the website footer
 - a special ID for a third-party service, such as Google Analytics
 - social media account URLs

-These are all piece of information that are used across many web pages and they may potentially change at some point.
-They also only need to be defined once or they at least serve as a site-wide default.
+The global doc is a special [piece](/guide/pieces.md): it is created automatically and there is only ever one.
+It is configured through the `@apostrophecms/global` piece type module.

 To demonstrate, we may want to display an organizational Github URL in the website footer and a "Contact" page.
 We can add that to the global doc as we would on any other piece type.